Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 Or so Haruhi thought.

-Before the man's finger could connect on the trigger, there was a resounding gunshot that filled the air but not from the direction she was expecting.
-Haruhi's head whipped around and saw more than a dozen men in black suits surrounding them, their weapons aimed at the man.
+Before the man's finger could connect on the trigger, there was a resounding gunshot but not from the direction she was expecting.
+Haruhi's head whipped around and saw more than a dozen men in black suits surrounding them in a protective shield, as their weapons aimed at the man.
 The man fell on the ground, screaming for pain as his leg began to gush blood.

 "Kyoya-sama," Tachibana said worriedly as he kneeled beside them.
 He saw the wound on Kyoya's back and barked an order to a couple of men who quickly ran off to get help.
+He took a handkerchief from his pocket and used it to press against the bleeding wound.
 "Kyoya-sama," Tachibana said again.

 "You're late," Kyoya grunted as he tried to sit up.
 Haruhi stopped him.
 "I'm fine," he told her.